13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 blueberries

-Blueberries, raspberries, blackberries and many other berries have a thick skin around them.
+Blueberries, raspberries, blackberries, and many other berries have thick skin around them.
 The skin does an incredible job of trapping water inside.
 If you try to dehydrate whole berries, the moisture won’t be able to escape from the skin.

 Hack:

-Simply smash the berries a bit to break the skin.
-Then moisture will be able to escape and you can easily dehydrate them.
+Smash the berries a bit to break the skin.
+Then moisture will be able to escape, and you can easily dehydrate them.

 Peanut Butter